-Lakewood Washington is a suburb of Tacoma—many residents of Lakewood work and play in Tacoma and vice versa.
-Even though many locals may not immediately think of Lakewood as their go-to place for fun, this town has an array of things to do so that people who live here don't have to venture far, if they don't want to.
-It can also be a great place to find affordable homes not too far out of the city, but also has some amazingly upscale homes along its many picturesque lakes.
+Lakewood, Washington, is not a large town, with a population of just around 60,000, but it has places to go that run the gamut.
+Lakewood is a suburb of Tacoma, so many residents work and play in Tacoma and vice versa.
+Even though many locals may not immediately think of Lakewood as their go-to place for fun, this town has an array of things to do from places to shop to a stellar lineup of Asian restaurants and grocery stores.
+It can also be a great place to find affordable homes not too far out of the city that range from below average in price point to amazingly upscale homes along picturesque lakes.

-Lakewood is also popular with those who live or work at JBLM as it's just outside the base's gate.
+Lakewood is popular with those who live or work at JBLM as it's just outside the base's gate, but its neighborhoods also offer close proximity to both Tacoma and the Olympia area.

 Things to Do

-One of the best-known places in Lakewood is the Lakewood Towne Center.
-After the Lakewood Mall was mostly demolished in the early 2000s, this collection of box stores and restaurants went up.
-You can find everything from Michael’s to Bed Bath and Beyond to Target, lots of restaurants both sit down and fast food, grocery stores, and more.
+One of the best known places in Lakewood is the Lakewood Towne Center.
+After the Lakewood Mall was mostly demolished in the early 2000s, this collection of big box stores and restaurants went up.
+You can find a bit everything from Michael’s to Bed Bath and Beyond to Target, lots of restaurants both sit down and fast food, grocery stores, and more.
 This is the premier area to shop in Lakewood.

 Lakewood Playhouse is located at the Towne Center, too.
 The playhouse puts on a variety of plays and musicals.
 While it's a community theater, the production value is high and shows are a lot of fun.